 Start Your Project Coordinator Journey Today

 Taking a project coordinator course is a great option for tech-savvy learners who want to gain modern skills that can keep projects on track, on time, and on budget.
-Whether you’re looking to start a career or advance to becoming a project manager, the University of Arizona Continuing and Professional Education Project Management Certificate Course can prepare you with the skills you need to succeed.
+Whether you’re looking to start a career or advance to becoming a project manager, the University of Arizona Continuing and Professional Education Project Management Certificate Course, in collaboration with Ziplines Education, can prepare you with the skills you need to succeed.

-If you’re ready to take the next step toward becoming a certified project coordination professional, we invite you to explore the program curriculum and benefits, or schedule an appointment with our advisors today.
+If you’re ready to take the next step toward becoming a certified project coordination professional, we invite you to explore the Arizona Project Management Certificate Course, in collaboration with Ziplines Education, curriculum and benefits, or schedule an appointment with an advisor today.